usdoj/foia.gov/agency-api-spec.md

 :--- |:---
 **Content:** | `{ "code" : "500", "message" : "internal error", "description": "description of the error that is specific to the case management system"}`
 **Meaning:** | The case management system encountered an internal error when trying to create the FOIA request (error payload includes a place for a system-specific message, to make it easier to track down problems)

-### Authentication

-To ensure that your API and case management system aren't publicly exposed, we recommend restricting your API access to the FOIA.gov portal.
-This is done via a secret HTTP header token.
-You will provide this secret token to the portal though configuration.
-Every request from the portal will include this token, and your API should validate that it is the correct token.

-Services like [api.data.gov](https://api.data.gov/about/) provide this authentication for you.

 ### Sample request